maxrjohnson23/Eat-Da-Burger/README.md

 ### Prerequisites
 1. Node.js - Eat-Da-Burger requires Node to be installed

-2. To install node visit [Node.js Website](https://nodejs.org/en/ "Node.js")and install node for your operating system.
+2. To install node visit [Node.js Website](https://nodejs.org/en/ "Node.js") and install node for your operating system.

 ### Installation